Executive's Small Business Awards

 - Magellan Architects | Redmond

-The US Census Bureau’s 2007 Survey of Business Owners (the latest data available) reported that minority-owned businesses accounted for 21.3% of all non-farm US businesses.
-King County’s percentage of minority-owned businesses was over 13%.
-Given this significant ownership percentage, this award recognizes the minority-owned business that has attained outstanding business achievement and exemplifies the significant contributions made by minority-owned businesses in King County.
+The U.S. Census Bureau’s 2007 Survey of Business Owners (the latest data available) reported that minority-owned businesses accounted for 21.3% of all non-farm US businesses.
+King County’s percentage of minority-owned businesses was more than 13%.
+This award recognizes the small business that has attained outstanding business achievement and exemplifies the significant contributions made by minority-owned businesses in King County.

 Woman Small Business of the Year

 - Equinox Business Law Group PLLC | Bellevue - WINNER